 https://pubmed.ncbi.nlm.nih.gov/26992108/ below is part of their conclusion

-Nonsmokers who avoided sun exposure had a life expectancy similar to smokers in the highest sun exposure group, indicating that avoidance of sun exposure is a risk factor for death of a similar magnitude as smoking.
-Compared to the highest sun exposure group, life expectancy of avoiders of sun exposure was reduced by 0.6-2.1 years.
+‘Nonsmokers who avoided sun exposure had a life expectancy similar to smokers in the highest sun exposure group, indicating that avoidance of sun exposure is a risk factor for death of a similar magnitude as smoking.
+Compared to the highest sun exposure group, life expectancy of avoiders of sun exposure was reduced by 0.6-2.1 years.’

-It is puzzling to see the massive growth of skin cancers over the last few decades given the high levels of sun exposure of our ancestors.
+It is puzzling to observe the massive growth of skin cancers over the last few decades given the high levels of sun exposure of our ancestors.
 Is it due to a much greater focus on finding this damage, to lower ozone protection, or is something else at play here.
-If the increasing levels of skin cancer are compared with the level of polyunsaturated seed oils (PUFA’s) in the diet, there is a very close correlation.
+If the increasing levels of skin cancer are compared with the level of polyunsaturated omega-6 seed oils (PUFA’s) in the diet, there is a very close correlation.
 Maybe this is significant.
 PUFA’s will replace saturated fat in cellular membranes and the level of these fats is growing rapidly in the skin of humans on the standard American diets of today.

 A healthy person has about 2% PUFA in their body fat, however many people these days have up to 30% PUFA in their body fat.
-These polyunsaturated seed oils, have only been part of our diet since 1911, and come as soy bean oil, corn oil, safflower oils, rice bran oil, sunflower oil, etc. They are very prone to oxidation due to the molecular structure and it is believed by some that they can promote oxidation in the whole body.
-Cellular membranes are critical to health as they are part of every cell and if compromised by oxidized oils may be accelerating problems such as whole body inflammation, fatigue, and the risk of cancers.
+These polyunsaturated seed oils, have only been part of our diet since 1911, and come as soy bean oil, corn oil, safflower oils, rice bran oil, sunflower oil, etc. They are very prone to oxidation due to the molecular structure and it is believed, by many, that they can promote oxidation in the whole body.
+Cellular membranes are critical to health as they are part of every cell and if compromised by oxidized oils may accelerate problems such as whole body inflammation, fatigue, and the risk of cancers.
 Conversely saturated fats which up until the late 1900’s were the most common dietary fats, are very resistant to oxidation due to their hydrogen-saturated molecular structure and lack of double bonds.

-Some people who have adopted diets that shun PUFA seed oils, replacing them with saturated fats, are claiming that they suffer from less sunburn, can spend more time outdoors without discomfort and keep their tans for much longer.
-Because seed oils have a half life in the human body of about 2 years, and are endemic in ultra processed food, restaurant fryers and fast food, it will take a long time for someone to know if this impact is also their experience.
+Some people who have adopted diets that shun PUFA (omega-6) seed oils, replacing them with saturated fats, are claiming that they suffer from less sunburn, can spend more time outdoors without discomfort and keep their tans for much longer.
+Because seed oils have a half life in the human body of about 2 years, and are endemic in ultra-processed food, restaurant fryers and fast food, it will take a long time for someone to know if this impact is also their experience.
 This needs to be researched further as it could be much healthier than slathering your skin with dubious (possibly carcinogenic) chemicals in order to reduce UVB sun damage.

 Some chemicals and food can make skin more sensitive to sun damage.
 Lack of vitamin B3 (Niacin or Nicotinamide) and lack of vitamin B12 (Cobalamin) make people more sensitive to sun damage, in fact some believe that B3 can reduce the risk of skin cancer by actively assisting with sun damage repair.
 Artificial sweeteners, some citrus fruits, figs, parsley, celery, dill, fennel and NSAIDS are reported to increase photosensitivity in human skin for some people.